yarynakor/Pandas-Assignment/README.md

 # Pandas - Pandas, Pandas, Pandas

-## Background

-The data dive continues!

-Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
-For this assignment, you'll need to complete **one of two** (not both)  Data Challenges.
-Once again, which challenge you take on is your choice.
-Just be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.

 ## Heroes of Pymoli

 ![Fantasy](Images/Fantasy.png)

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+The task is to analyze the data for most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+As a first task, the company would like to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+final report should include each of the following:

 ### Player Count